Amy Macdonald: 2020–2025: The Human Demands and Free European Song Contest

 Macdonald started writing songs between 2018 and 2019 and she started the recording of her fifth studio album in February 2020.
 After an interruption caused by the COVID-19 pandemic in March, she resumed recording in June 2020.

 She signed a new record deal for the release of The Human Demands, with Macdonald claiming that signing a new record deal was "actually great" and that it "gave that feeling during the first album".
 Macdonald had been signed to the same record label since she was 18 years old and released all four of her first studio albums with the record company.

-On 27 August 2020, she released the album's lead single "The Hudson" and said the release of album The Human Demands would be on 30 October 2020.
+On 27 August 2020, she released the album's lead single "The Hudson" and said the release of the album The Human Demands would be on 30 October 2020.
 Macdonald also announced a European tour, which she will embark on between April and July 2021.
 Macdonald discussed the album, and performed an acoustic version of the track "We Could Be So Much More", on BBC Radio 4's Front Row in November 2020.